EmployeeIssues.comU.S. Employee Rights in Plain English

 At this writing, constructive discharge generally means an employee resignation caused solely by an employer implementing or allowing an extraordinary change that made working conditions so intolerable, it would have compelled any reasonable employee to resign.

-In other words, under the constructive discharge doctrine, an employer implementing or allowing such an intolerable change that it compels a reasonable employee to resign, is akin to the employer illegally firing the employee.
+In other words, if an employer implements or allows such an intolerable change that it compels a reasonable employee to resign, then, under the constructive discharge doctrine, it might be akin to the employer illegally firing the employee.

-The following is a summation of the general proof required to establish a case for constructive discharge, according to legal sources at this writing.
+The following is a summation of the general proof required to establish a legal case for a constructive discharge claim, according to various sources at this writing.

 • The change must have been recent and so intolerable, that it would have compelled any reasonable employee to quit soon after it occurred.